hexaworld/hexaworld-renderer-3d/README.md

 ### components

-This renderer is built out of two primary components, each of which are quite general and could possibly be moved to separate repos within the `stack.gl` ecosystem.
+This renderer is built out of two primary components, each of which are quite general and could probably be refactored and/or moved to separate repos within the `stack.gl` ecosystem.

 #### `view`
 Simple wrapper for different `stack.gl` cameras.